Dealing With A Negative Review, Getting Proactive!

-1) a good review is some of the best FREE advertising a business can ever have, but
+1) ADVERTSING: a good Google listing review is some of the best FREE advertising a business can ever have, BUT

-3) finally, having lots of those good reviews will serve as the back-up a business needs if that bad review ever comes!
-When that unreasonable unfair client comes along, they are buried in all the good reviews you have.
+3) POSITIVE OVERWHELMS NEGATIVE: by building a lot of good reviews your business will serve to overwhelm a bad review, for if it ever comes!
+When that unreasonable unfair client comes along, their comments can be buried in all the good reviews you have accumulated.

-The Correct Steps For How To Deal With A Negative Review
+Direction For How To Address A Negative Review

 1. Go Direct!

 Respond privately to the individual before responding publicly, if possible.
 Apologize and acknowledge a mistake or a misunderstanding.
-Maybe, there’s an opportunity to make up for it in exchange for taking the negative review down or, better yet, for an updated good review.
+Maybe there is an opportunity to meet half way or to make an exchange for taking the negative review down.
+Better yet, an exchange for an updated good review.
 Online reviews are not set in stone, they can always be updated by the reviewer.

-- Never react, never make excuses in a public response
+- Never react, and never make excuses in a public response.

-- Prepare a response to amicably resolve the situation, but always have others review it before going live
+- Prepare a response to amicably resolve the situation, but always have others review it first – before going live.

-- Restate the issue because that person is likely annoyed, they want to know they were heard
+- Restate their issue because that person is likely annoyed, they want to know they were heard.

 - Acknowledge a mistake — even if you’re not sure you have made one — apologize and again offer to proactively fix the situation.

-- If an agreement can be reached the person will often take the review down, but if not you have still demonstrated goodwill and the way you conduct business for everyone to see!
+- If an agreement can be reached the person will often take the review down, but if not you will have demonstrated goodwill and the way you conduct business … for everyone to see!

 3. Manage Consumer Expectations

-Let’s do our very best NEVER to be caught off guard!
+Do your very best NEVER to be caught off guard!
 How?
-We need to be thorough communicators from the very start.
-This obvious tip is prevention: a company should carefully manage expectations about what is and what is not being sold.
+Be a thorough communicator from the very start.
+This is about prevention: a company should carefully manage expectations about what is and what is not being sold.
 Leave nothing to chance!
 Some might call it making sure buyers are not set up for confusion or the disappointment that can motivate a bad review in the first place.
 And folks, drop the ego – be sure to give them the best support you’ve got!

-Going back to how to flag an unfair review or getting a review removed depends on the listing companies documented policies and whether or not you can prove they were violated, but it’s worth a careful look.
+Going back to how to flag an unfair review or getting a review removed depends on the listing companies documented policies and whether or not you can prove they were violated, but it is always worth a careful look.
 Yelp, for instance, doesn’t support reviews from a competitor.
-No directory will support false user accounts, so be sure the individual is legitimate or you may be able to have it taken down.
-And there is usually a way to FLAG a false review in your account dashboard calling the directory out to review it with your reasons for why it should be taken down.
+No directory will support false user accounts, so be sure the individual is legitimate or you should be able to have it taken down.
+And most offer a way to FLAG a false review in the account dashboard calling the directory out to review it with your reasons for why it should be taken down.
 To get acquainted with Google’s Review Policies, go here: https://support.google.com/local-guides/answer/7400114?hl=en

-The negative side of this coin is you CANNOT control all the listings out there with your company’s information and ‘for public use review options’, nor the chance anyone will post a review.
+The negative side of the review coin is you CANNOT CONTROL all the listings out there with your company’s information and ‘for public use review options’, nor the chance anyone will post a review.
 If the possibility of getting a negative review makes you hesitant, remember that sooner or later almost every business will get one.
 There are those rare individuals out there who may NOT be fair.
-Maybe it’s a less than honest reputation management firm using nefarious tactics to scare up new business for its client at the expense of competition.
-No matter, it’s why all business owners must have a proactive plan ready.
-Getting reviews MUST be seen as standard business practice!
+Worse, there are even ‘reputation management agencies’ for hire out there that will use nefarious tactics on behalf of a client in order to disparage the competition.
+No matter, it’s why all business owners must have a proactive plan at the ready.
+Getting reviews MUST be seen as standard operating procedure (SOP)!

 And by the way, having nothing but glowing comments can make some readers wonder about whether or not your reviews are even legitimate.
 Your plan for managing that bad review will speak volumes with potential customers (including the unhappy customer) and can have a far greater effect than the bad review itself.

-Based in Monmouth County, NJ, Kinetic Knowledge is a full-service digital marketing agency offering custom website design, website troubleshoot & fix, website host management, Small Business SEO, social media management, and more.
+Based in Monmouth County, NJ, Kinetic Knowledge is a full-service digital marketing agency offering custom website design, website troubleshoot & fix, website host management, Small Business SEO, social media advertising / account management, and more.